-The purpose of the Manual is to provide information, guidance and instruction to personnel charged with environmental duties and those responsible for undertaking EM&A work during the operation of Contaminated Mud Pit IV and V (CMP IV and CMP V) at East of Sha Chau.
+The purpose of the Manual is to provide information, guidance and instruction to personnel charged with environmental duties and those responsible for undertaking EM&A work during the construction and operation of CMP V at East of Sha Chau (ESC).
 It provides systematic procedures for monitoring and auditing of potential environmental impacts that may arise from the works.

-EM&A works relating to CMP V have been prepared in accordance with the Environmental Permit (EP-312/2008/A) (EP) for Disposal of Contaminated Sediment - Dredging, Management and Capping of Sediment Disposal Facility at Sha Chau (hereafter referred as "the Project") and the Technical Memorandum of the Environmental Impact Assessment Process (EIAO TM).
+EM&A works relating to CMP V have been prepared in accordance with the Environmental Permit (EP) (EP-312/2008/A) (EP) for Disposal of Contaminated Sediment - Dredging, Management and Capping of Sediment Disposal Facility at Sha Chau (hereafter referred as "the Project") and the Technical Memorandum of the Environmental Impact Assessment Process (EIAO TM).

-1.2 REVIEW OF EM&A MANUAL
+1.2 Update of EM&A Manual